Blatke/Standard-Shader-for-ME/README.md

 - MainTex
 	- Texture
    - Main Texture that accepts an RGBA image.
+   - If a pixel on MainTex has a value in alpha channel less than 1.0, it might be further processed by the following properties.
 - A2_Cutout
 	- Float
-   - Threshold for culling the alpha values (transparent or semi-transparent patterns) of MainTex.
+   - Threshold for culling the pixels on MainTex if their alpha channel values are less than 1.0.
 - A2_AlphaColor
 	- Color
-   - If the image for MainTex has the alpha values less than 1.0 and greater than the threshold for culling (A2_Cutout), the patterns covered by these values will have their colors blended by this A2_AlphaColor.
+   - If the image for MainTex has the alpha channel values less than 1.0 and greater than the threshold for culling (A2_Cutout), the pixels covered by these values will have their colors blended by this A2_AlphaColor.
    - This functions only if A2_AlphaColor's alpha value is less than 1.0, otherwise no color will be blended under this function.
 - A_OMS
 	- Texture
   - An OMS texture for assginning respectively Occlusion, Metallic and Smoothness to the Red, Green and Blue channel values in the imported RGBA image.
-  - If the image has alpha value less than 1.0, this value will multiply respectively by the RGB values in the image.
+  - If the image has an alpha value less than 1.0, this value will multiply respectively by the RGB values in the image.
 - A5_Occlusion
 	- Float
   - Occlusion value that multiplies by the Red channel values of A_OMS texture.